 You may apply for aid before you receive an admission decision from the University of Minnesota.
 However, you won't learn what aid you've been awarded until you have been admitted.

 What happens after I have submitted my FAFSA?

-Note, we encourage an early FAFSA application so you have all of the information needed to proceed by May 1!
+Note, we encourage an early FAFSA application so you have all of the information needed to proceed by the May 1 confirmation deadline!

 Where does financial aid money come from?

 When your FAFSA is complete, you will be considered for federal and state aid programs, as well as for those funded by the University.

 Throughout high school and especially in the fall of your senior year, you should also check with your high school, public library, local businesses, and community organizations for scholarships.
 One Stop Student Services offers a webpage scholarship resources for you to explore.

 Your financial aid is calculated based on the information you reported on your FAFSA and the federal need analysis formula.